nyathea/legacypatcher/README.md

 ## Repo Archived
 While it still works and can be used no more updates will be made to this repo.
-TwitterLegacyPatcher will be integrated in our BHTwitter fork used for NeoFreeBird in the coming months. to become the "ultimate" tweak for twitter
+TwitterLegacyPatcher will be integrated in our BHTwitter fork used for NeoFreeBird in the coming months.

 # TwitterLegacyPatcher